andres-erbsen/dename-writeup/dename.md

 mapping, as in X.509 certificates; and users can likewise assume a perfect oracle that associates appropriate keys with user-visible identities.

-Unfortunately, most directory-based systems, such as the X.509 certificate infrastructure used on the web, suffer from several problems, as follows.
+Unfortunately, most directory-based systems, including the X.509 certificate infrastructure used on the web, suffer from several problems, as follows.

-First, compromises of trusted directory servers, such as X.509 certificate authorities, enable an adversary to completely break the assumptions that applications and end users about name-to-key mappings [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo].
+First, compromises of trusted directory servers, such as X.509 certificate authorities, enable an adversary to completely break the assumptions that applications and end users have about name-to-key mappings [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo].
 For instance, recent compromises of the DigiNotar and Comodo certificate authorities enabled adversaries to impersonate well-known web sites